EpeR1/munin-unifi/README.md

       timeout           -   Munin-update timeout for this plugin.
       env.controller    -   The unifi controller hostname/ip.
       env.devices       -   A "space" separated list of the hostnames or IP addresses of wireless APs.
-      env.timeout       -   The maximum timeout in milliseconds of SNMP requests.
-(Be careful of munin max update time!).
+      env.timeout       -   The maximum timeout in milliseconds of SNMP requests. (munin running time!).
       env.retry         -   Number of retry after failed/time out SNMP requets.
       env.devnetw       -   The network of the APs.
 (It is expreimental yet.)